eeshansrivastava89/datascienceapps/PROJECT_HISTORY.md

 ## Instructions for AI Assistant

 Please read through project_history.md in extreme detail so you understand where I am right now .. pay attention to working principles.
-Explore the codebase of soma-portfolio and soma-analytics repos so you understand the code in context of my project history doc.
+Explore the codebase of soma-portfolio repo so you understand the code in context of my project history doc.
 Let me know once you have perfect understand of my code and work.

-go through the js files to see if there are any redundancies, dead code or opportunities to optimize without breaking anything and then give me a plan (don't do anything)

-1. Read the "Working Principles" section above (defines how you think)
+1. Read the "Working Principles" section below (defines how you think)
 2. Check the "Tech Stack & Architecture" section (current state)
-3. Understand the three repos: Hugo (archived), Streamlit (still running), Astro (current)
+3. Understand the repo
 4. If something breaks, look at "Critical Fixes" first (you've seen these problems before)
 5. Keep this file updated with each major change